Ferie/Cross-browser_Custom_HTML_Select_Tag_Arrow/README.md

 }
 ```

-The `appearance` rules are set to none to reset browsers default ones, if you want to use this solution, you should keep them in place.
+The `appearance` rules are set to none to reset browsers default ones, if you want to have the same aspect for each arrow, you should keep them in place.

-The `background` rules in the examples are set with SVG images that represent different arrows.
-They are positioned 98% from left to keep some margin to the right border (you can easily modify it as you wish).
+The `background` rules in the examples are set with SVG inline images that represent different arrows.
+They are positioned 98% from left to keep some margin to the right border (you can easily modify the position as you wish).

-In order to maintain the correct cross-browser behavior, the only other rule that have to be left in place is the `outline` one: this rule resets the default border that appears (in some browsers) when the select is clicked.
-All the others can be easily modified if needed.
+In order to maintain the correct cross-browser behavior, the only other rule that have to be left in place is the `outline`.
+This rule resets the default border that appears (in some browsers) when the element is clicked.
+All the others rules can be easily modified if needed.

 See the `custom-dropdown.css` file for more details about the other rules and examples.